mckjdev/test-project/README.md

-# test-project
+# About my first project on GitHub
-This is my first project on GitHub.
+It is just something to upload at the moment.